You guessed it — frequently asked questions!

 We don’t really need write access to your repos, nor do we use it.
 We just want to check all the repos you have access to (public and private) to see if there are any apps on Skylight that are attached to those repos so we can give you automatic access.

-Unfortunately, GitHub OAuth does not offer read-only access to public and private user repos (you can see the scopes they offer here, so we have to ask for read/write access even though we’re really just reading.
+Unfortunately, GitHub OAuth does not offer read-only access to public and private user repos (you can see the scopes they offer in the GitHub documentation, so we have to ask for read/write access even though we’re really just reading.

 We also request read-only access to your organizations.
 This is so you can choose a repo belonging to a specific organization in order to attach it to your Skylight app.
-There is more information about this here.
+There is more information about this in the Add Multiple Users Through GitHub section.

 If someone is added to a repo, they should have access to the app on Skylight as soon as they log in with GitHub.

 We run a daily check to make sure everyone’s access is exactly as it should be.
 If someone’s repo access is removed, their Skylight access will be revoked when we run that check.

 The easiest way to gain access to Skylight’s UI beta features is to become a Skylight Insider.
 It’s super easy.
 Just head to the Labs page and click “SUBSCRIBE” to cement your status.
 Once you’ve become an Insider, you can toggle beta feature flags on and off to your heart’s content.

 Message firstname.lastname@example.org or contact us via the in-app messenger to see if your app is a good candidate for helping us test new agents and new agent features.

 While we don’t yet give you up to the minute alerts, you can get insight into your app’s weekly changes by signing up for Trends emails in your account settings, or by viewing your historical trends data from your dashboard.
 Down the road, we may add more immediate alerting when significant slowdowns occur in your app.